paddan/TestUtilities/README.md

 Accessor.get("privateField").from(privateClass);
 ```

-Read a private field by its annotation and the type
+Read a private field by its annotation and type
 ```
 Accessor.get(MyFirstAnnotation, String.class, privateClass);
 ```

-Or using the builder to read a private field using by its name
+Or using the builder to read a private field using by its annotation and type
 ```
 Accessor.get(MyFirstAnnotation).ofType(String).from(privateClass);
 ```